-Wow your friends with these fun easy dog tricks.
+Wow your friends with these fun 10 easy dog tricks.
 Can your dog master all ten of them?
 Make him the coolest canine on the block with just a little dog training.

-As your dog starts to hit your hand with her paw, start to slightly raise your hand higher and higher.
+As your dog starts to hit your hand with their paw; start to slightly raise your hand higher and higher.
 Keep raising your hand until you can stand and your dog jumps up to high five your hand.
-Reward your dog as soon as she does.
+Reward your dog as soon as they do it.
 Hold your right hand in the air again and say the command “high five” but do not reach for your dog’s paw.
-Hopefully he will place his paw against your hand.
-Allow him the opportunity to do it on his own before you reach for his paw.
-If he does it on his own, reward him immediately with treats or praise.
+Hopefully they will place their paw against your hand.
+Allow them the opportunity to do it on their own before you reach for their paw.
+If they don’t do it on their own, reward them immediately with treats or praise.

-You can’t make a dog bark, but you can get him happy and excited so he wants to bark.
+You can’t make a dog bark, but you can get them happy and excited so they want to bark.
 After a while, your dog will bark when you say, “Speak.”
 Caution!
-If you have a dog that already causes trouble because of his barking, you might not want to encourage this behavior.
-If you decide it’s ok to teach it, be sure to teach ‘quiet’, too, but do it at some other time.
+If you have a dog that already causes trouble because of their barking, you might not want to encourage this behavior.
+If you decide it’s ok to teach it, be sure to teach “quiet'” as well but at another time.

-Here’s an easy one: Every time your dog licks your face, say, “Give me a kiss.
-Good boy!
+Here’s an easy one: Every time your dog licks your face, say, “give me a kiss.
+Good job!
 Give me a kiss.”
-If he isn’t a licker, put a little peanut butter on your cheek and say, “Give me a kiss.”
-When he licks it off say, “Give me a kiss,” again.
+If they aren’t a licker, put a little peanut butter on your cheek and say, “give me a kiss.”
+When they lick it off say, “give me a kiss” again.

 Take a Bow